lotharen17/Logs-API-to-ClickHouse-connector/README.md

-# :uk: :bar_chart: Yandex.Metrika Logs API to ClickHouse Python connector :bar_chart:
+# :uk: Yandex.Metrika Logs API to ClickHouse Python connector :bar_chart:

   This extractor was developed by **ex-Yandex.Metrika employee** as a pet project during emigration's depression.
 In honours of all of my ex-colleagues.